filimo/ReaderTranslator/README.md

+# ReaderTranslator
-# ReaderTranslator with SwiftUI, Combine and Catalyst for MacOS, iPad and iPhone
+**using SwiftUI, Combine and Catalyst for MacOS iPad iPhone**

+## Status
-While I am waiting for the commercial SwiftUI projects I decided to dedicate my free time to build this open-source project.
+While I am waiting for the commercial **SwiftUI** projects I decided to dedicate my free time to build this open-source project.

 ## Base idea
 Since I read a lot of books or articles in a foreign language I periodically turn to Google Translate